BlogEmail marketing best practicesEmail preview text best practices for more opens & engagement

 Of course these are just a few of the tactics you can tap to encourage your subscribers to open your message and engage with your brand.
 Find your brand voice and use it in your preview texts to earn more opens for your email campaigns.

-For example, most email clients allow up to 256 characters in subject lines.
-We recommend aiming for 40 to 70 characters to ensure that your message is readable and displays well in mobile inboxes.
+Most email clients allow up to 256 characters in subject lines.
+However, we recommend aiming for 40 to 70 characters to ensure that your message is readable and displays well in mobile inboxes.
 If you decide to make your preview text greater than 40 characters, be sure to put the most important information at the front of the line.

 💡According to UX consulting and research firm Baymard Institute, the optimal line length for readability in body text is 50 to 75 characters.
 Baymard’s research indicates that when viewing content online, people will avoid reading lines of text that are uncomfortably long.